SBRitter/hbz-deliver-module/hbz-deliver-module/README.md

 ### List all loans of a patron and return item
 * Open browser an go to `http://localhost:9130/deliver/listLoans`
 * Enter the id of the patron you created the loan for
-* Click on return on a loan
+* You can return a loan by clicking on "return"...
+* ...or renew a loan for another two loan period by clicking on "renew"

 ## Testing